Rylend Grant

-Rylend Grant is a screenwriter, author, and Ringo Award-winning comic book creator from Detroit, MI.
-He is an ordained Soto Zen Buddhist monk.
+Rylend Grant is an American screenwriter, novelist, comic book creator and Buddhist priest from Detroit, Michigan.
+He is best known for his work in independent comics, including the action-thriller series Aberrant, for which he won a Ringo Award in 2019.

+Grant is also an ordained Sōtō Zen Buddhist priest in the lineage of Gudo Nishijima and Brad Warner.
+He serves as president of Dogen Sangha Los Angeles and has been featured in discussions of contemporary American Zen practice.

 Education

 Rylend graduated from the University of Michigan with a B.A. in film and art history and then earned his master's degree from the American Film Institute Conservatory.

 Film/TV

 Rylend was twice a finalist for the Academy of Motion Picture Arts and Sciences Nicholl Fellowship in Screenwriting (2003 and 2004) and he won the Final Draft Big Break Competition in 2004.
 His scripts appeared on Franklin Leonard's Black List in 2005 and 2009, an annual list of Hollywood's best unproduced screenplays as voted by studio and film executives.
 In 2009, Total Film called his script The Ghost and the Wolf one of the top 50 unproduced scripts in Hollywood.

 Grant has been a working Guild screenwriter for over a decade, developing film and television projects with JJ Abrams, Ridley Scott, Howard Gordon, Lorenzo di Bonaventura, Johnny Depp, John Woo, Adam Wingard, Dean Devlin, Luc Besson, Daveed Diggs, and Penélope Cruz, among others.

 Grant co-wrote Haunted Heart with Academy Award winning director Fernando Trueba.
 The film stars Academy Award nominee Matt Dillon (“The House That Jack Built”), Goya-nominated Aida Folch (“The Artist and the Model”), and Juan Pablo Urrego (“Memoria”).
 The English-language film started shooting in Greece in September 2022.

 Grant co-wrote State of Consciousness with Dikran Ornekian and Guillaume Tunzini.
 The film - starring Emile Hirsch (Into the Wild) and directed by Marcus Stokes (The Walking Dead) - will be released in 2022.